 The Peter Cowan Writing Centre is in its 22nd year of providing an ongoing source of support and development for emerging and established creative writers within the northern suburbs of Perth.
 It has continued to grow and offer a range of writing opportunities for its membership and the wider writing community.

 Nestled in the Pines, near the lake in Edith Cowan House, which was transported to the ‘heart’ of the Joondalup campus in 1997, members and visitors can explore the Peter Cowan Library.
 We have a welcome coffee morning on the first Saturday of the month from 10am.

-- The 2015 Trudy Graham-Julie Lewis Literary Award for Prose (Fiction or Non-Fiction) has commenced The competition has an open theme and entrants may submit prose up to a maximum of 2000 words.
-Entries must also be unpublished and not have received any previous awards or recognition in any other competition.
-The competition also caters for ...
+- The competition has an open theme and entrants may submit stories up to a maximum of 600 words.
+Entries must also be unpublished and not have received any previous awards or recognition in any other competition within or outside Australia.
+In addition to the ‘Open’ category open to all writers, the Centre established a new ...
 Read more...Read More »